bapierro/Junction2025/README.md

-  # StoryCircle Mobile Web App
+  # GoldenTale Mobile Web App

-  This is a code bundle for StoryCircle Mobile Web App.
+  This is a code bundle for the GoldenTale Mobile Web App.
 The original project is available at https://www.figma.com/design/XIbyxmhOicdCjGGp2tQFIi/StoryCircle-Mobile-Web-App.

   ## Running the code